Aleksandre-jachvadze/Aleksandre-jachvadze/README.md

 ## 👋 Hi, I'm Aleksandre

 🇬🇪 **Full Stack Developer** from Georgia
-🧠 **Backend-focused** engineer
+🧠 Backend-focused engineer
 ⚙️ Python & JavaScript ecosystem

 ---

 ## 👨‍💻 About Me

-I’m a **Full Stack Developer** with a strong focus on **backend development and system design**.
+I’m a **Full Stack Developer** with a strong emphasis on **backend development and system design**.
-I enjoy building applications that are **scalable, maintainable, and well-structured**, not just visually appealing.
+I focus on building applications that are:

-What drives me:
-- Clean and readable code
+- Scalable
+- Maintainable
-- Well-designed APIs
+- Cleanly structured
-- Turning complex ideas into simple, reliable systems
+- Close to real production systems

+I enjoy working on the logic behind products — APIs, data flow, architecture — and pairing it with clean, modern UI.

 ---